What Is Data Privacy? Key Principles, Laws & Best Practices

 What rights do individuals have under data privacy laws?

-The most significant rights recognized across multiple jurisdictions include the right of access (to see what data is held), the right to erasure (to request deletion), the right to portability (to receive data in a transferable format), the right to rectification (to correct inaccurate data), and the right to object to certain types of processing including direct marketing.
+The most significant rights recognized across multiple jurisdictions include the right of access, the right to erasure (right to be forgotten), the right to portability, the right to rectification, and the right to object to certain types of processing including direct marketing.

 What is privacy by design?